Hybrid Manager HA/DR recovery

 Note

-The timestamp value will be referred as the recovery date in the rest of the document
+The timestamp value is referred to as the recovery date in the instructions that follow.

 Additional requirements